Amu Darya: Resource extraction

+Since March 2022, the building of the 285 km Qosh Tepa Canal has been underway in northern Afghanistan to divert water from the Amu Darya.
+Uzbekistan has expressed concern that the canal will have an adverse effect on its agriculture.
+The canal is also expected to make the Aral Sea disaster worse, and in 2023 Uzbek officials held talks on the canal with the Taliban.
+The Taliban has made the canal a priority, with images supplied by Planet Labs demonstrate that from April 2022 to February 2023, more than 100 km of canal was excavated.
+According to the Taliban, the initiative is expected to convert 550,000 hectares of desert into farmland.

-In January 2023 the Xinjiang Central Asia Petroleum and Gas Company (aka CAPEIC) signed a $720 million four-year investment deal with the Taliban government of Afghanistan for extraction on its side of the Amu Darya basin.
+In January 2023, the Xinjiang Central Asia Petroleum and Gas Company (aka CAPEIC) signed a $720 million four-year investment deal with the Taliban government of Afghanistan for extraction on its side of the Amu Darya basin.
 The deal will see a 15% royalty given to the Afghan government over the course of its 25-year term.
 The Chinese see this basin as the third-largest potential gas field in the world.